 The Company recognizes compensation expenses for the value of awards granted, based on the straight line method for service based awards and based on the accelerated method for performance-based awards.
 Compensation expense is recognized over the requisite service period of the awards, net of estimated forfeitures.
 ASC No. 718 requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
-Estimated forfeitures are based on actual historical prevesting forfeitures.
+Estimated forfeitures are based on actual historical pre-vesting forfeitures.

-The Company selected the Black-Scholes-Merton option pricing model as the most appropriate model for determining the fair value method for its stock options awards and Employee Stock Purchase Plan, whereas the fair value of restricted stock units is based on the market value of the underlying shares at the date of grant.
+The Company selected the Black-Scholes-Merton option pricing model as the most appropriate model for determining the fair value for its stock options awards and Employee Stock Purchase Plan, whereas the fair value of restricted stock units is based on the closing market value of the underlying shares at the date of grant.
 The option-pricing model requires a number of assumptions, the most significant of which are the expected stock price volatility and the expected option term.
 Expected volatility was calculated based upon actual historical stock price movements over the most recent periods ending on the grant date, equal to the expected term of the options.
 The expected term of options granted is based upon historical experience and represents the period of time between when the options are granted and when they are expected to be exercised.
 The risk-free interest rate is based on the yield from U.S. treasury bonds with an equivalent term to the expected term of the options.
 The Company has historically not paid dividends and has no plans to pay dividends in the foreseeable future.

-The fair value of options granted and Employee Stock Purchase Plan in 2015, 2014 and 2013 is estimated at the date of grant using the following weighted average assumptions:
+The fair value of options granted and Employee Stock Purchase Plan in 2016, 2015 and 2014 is estimated at the date of grant using the following weighted average assumptions:

 Year ended December 31,

-2015 2014 2013

-Employee Stock Options
+Employee Stock Options 2016 2015 2014

-Expected volatility 25.14% 29.30% 30.14%
+Expected volatility 22.23% 25.14% 29.30%

-Risk-free interest rate 1.59% 1.48% 1.72%
+Risk-free interest rate 1.07% 1.59% 1.48%

 Dividend yield 0.0% 0.0% 0.0%

-Expected term (years) 5.59 5.51 6.00
+Expected term (years) 4.65 5.59 5.51

 Employee Stock Purchase Plan

-Expected volatility 21.89% 21.47% 26.98%
+Expected volatility 23.24% 21.89% 21.47%

-Risk-free interest rate 0.07% 0.06% 0.06%
+Risk-free interest rate 0.16% 0.07% 0.06%

 Dividend yield 0.0% 0.0% 0.0%

 Expected term (years) 0.5 0.5 0.5